JunMa11/NeurIPS-CellSeg/README.md

 docker container run --gpus "device=0" --name baseline --rm -v $PWD/CellSeg_Test/:/workspace/inputs/ -v $PWD/baseline_outputs/:/workspace/outputs/ baseline:latest /bin/bash -c "sh predict.sh"
 ```

-> During the inference, please monitor the GPU memory consumption by `watch nvidia-smi`.
+> During the inference, please monitor the GPU memory consumption using `watch nvidia-smi`.
 The GPU memory consumption should be less than 1500MB.
-Otherwise, it will run into the OOM error on the official evaluation server.
-We impose this hard constraint on the GPU memory consumption because most biologists do not have powerful GPUs in practice.
+Otherwise, it will run into an OOM error on the official evaluation server.
+We impose this hard constraint on GPU memory consumption to ensure ease of use, because biologists may not have powerful GPUs in practice.
 Thus, the model should be low-resource.